-Corporate Transparency Act
+Corporate Transparency Act Update

 The Corporate Transparency Act (“CTA”) was enacted on January 1, 2021 to prevent and combat illicit corporate activities including money laundering, terrorist financing, and tax fraud.
 In addition to expanding existing anti-money laundering regulations, the CTA also created reporting requirements for certain domestic and foreign business entities via the Treasury Department’s Financial Crimes Enforcement Network’s (FinCEN) Beneficial Ownership Reporting Rules.